© Berlin Partner / eventfotografen.berlin

 Berlin's smart city strategy is a "learning" strategy:

-In addition to the 20 measures already named in the document, new ideas are being sought that contribute to Berlin's value - sustainable, public welfare-oriented, resilient and cooperative city and fields of action - regenerative economies, future opportunities for all, inclusive urban design and enabling administration.
+In addition to the pilot projects, new ideas are being sought that contribute to Berlin's value - sustainable, public welfare-oriented, resilient and cooperative city and fields of action - regenerative economies, future opportunities for all, inclusive urban design and enabling administration.

 The five pilot projects: